Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Configuration.md

 ---
 root: .components.layouts.MarkdownLayout
-title: Kore Configuration - Datapack Settings, Pack Format & Output Options
+title: Kore Configuration - JSON Formatting & Generated Function Options
 nav-title: Configuration
-description: Configure your Minecraft datapack output with Kore.
-Set pack_format, Minecraft version, description, namespace, pretty printing, ZIP/JAR export, and resource pack integration.
-keywords: minecraft datapack pack_format, pack_format datapack, datapack configuration, kore settings, datapack output, datapack namespace, pack format minecraft, datapack zip export, datapack description, kore configure
+description: Tune how Kore serializes your datapack - pretty-printed JSON, indentation, the generated functions folder, and debug comments on generated function calls.
+keywords: kore configuration, datapack pretty print, datapack json formatting, generated functions folder, kore settings, minecraft datapack debug, generated_scopes, mcfunction output
 date-created: 2024-04-06
-date-modified: 2026-07-02
+date-modified: 2026-08-05
 routeOverride: /docs/guides/configuration
 position: 2
 ---

 # DataPack configuration

-The `configuration { }` block on a [DataPack](https://kore.ayfri.com/docs/guides/creating-a-datapack) controls how Kore serializes JSON (and related formats) and where **generated** functions live.
-Output **location** and **archive shape** are chosen when you call `generate()`, `generateZip()`, or `generateJar()`.
+The `configuration { }` block controls **how Kore writes** your pack: JSON formatting, and the naming of the functions Kore generates on your behalf.
+It has four options, all listed at the bottom of this page.

+It does **not** control *where* output goes or *what shape* it takes - that is `path` plus your choice of `generate()`, `generateZip()` or `generateJar()`, covered in [Creating a Datapack](/docs/guides/creating-a-datapack).

+None of these settings change in-game behavior.
+They exist to make development and debugging easier, and releases leaner.

 ## Example